themeteorchef/saas-stripe/saas-stripe.md

 Holy nested functions, Batman!
 Don't worry.
 This isn't as complex as it seems.
 Let's step through it.
 First, we're defining a new object to store all of the data from our signup form.
 Simple.
 Next, as an added UX touch we call to Bootstrap's `.button('loading')` method, passing `loading` as our parameter.
 This is totally optional (and really, only if you're using Bootstrap), but this allows us to toggle state when our submit button is clicked.
 So, instead of having the user click and nothing happens, the button changes to read "Setting up your trial..."
 Pretty good.
 [Pretty, pretty, pretty, pretty good](http://youtu.be/O_05qJTeNNI?t=18s).

 Next, we're calling to a server-side method called `createTrialCustomer`.
 Can you guess what this does?
-Let's pause on the client and hop to the server to see what this does for us (hint: it's awesome).
+Let's pause on the client and hop to the server to see what this does for us.
+(Hint: it's awesome.)

 <p class="block-header">/server/methods/signup.js</p>
 ```.lang-javascript